 Absorption Vs. Distribution Of Oil

 As previously discussed, the ability for a comb to collect and distribute oils plays a part.
 A handmade, wooden beard comb is ideal for this.
 Certain types of wood easily absorb oils, allowing you to comb the oil throughout your beard with ease.
 As you might imagine, a plastic comb is unable to perform such a task.

 Teeth (Long vs. Short Beard Comb & Wide Tooth vs. Fine Tooth)

 There are many choices of teeth within beard comb products.
 The right choice for you depends on the type of beard you have.
 How long is your beard?
-Is your hair unruly and/or very thick?When examining comb teeth you should generally avoid any that have pointed tips.
-These types of teeth can cause damage and rip out hair.
+Is your facial hair unruly and/or very thick?When examining comb teeth you should generally avoid any that have pointed tips.
+These types of teeth can cause damage and rip out your facial hair.
 The best choice is a comb with nicely rounded teeth.

 When choosing the spacing of the teeth (wide or fine) consider the mass of your beard and whether you prefer a long or short beard comb.
 A very thick or long beard will require wider set teeth.
 Whereas, a shorter, thinner beard would benefit most from a finer set of teeth.